filamentphp/filament/packages/forms/docs/03-fields/03-select.md

 > If you're building a form inside your Livewire component, make sure you have set up the [form's model](../adding-a-form-to-a-livewire-component#setting-a-form-model).
 Otherwise, Filament doesn't know which model to use to retrieve the relationship from.

 You may employ the `relationship()` method of the `Select` to configure a `BelongsTo` relationship to automatically retrieve options from.
-The first parameter is the name of an Eloquent relationship defined on your model, and the second parameter is the name of the "title" column that will be used to generate a label for each option:
+The `titleAttribute` is the name of a column that will be used to generate a label for each option:

 ```php
 use Filament\Forms\Components\Select;